-Grantees shall maintain their correct contact information with MVCPA at all times in the on-line system.
-Grantees are responsible to maintain the correct contact information for the designated Program Director, Program Manager, Financial Officer, Authorized Official as well as the e-mail addresses, program location address, phone numbers and any other contact information required in the online system.
-Changes must be made within five (5) business days following such change in the on-line system.
-All changes shall be made in the on-line system (https://MVCPA.tamu.edu).
+Grantees shall always maintain their correct contact information with the MVCPA in the online system.
+Grantees are responsible for maintaining the correct contact information for the designated Program Director, Program Manager, Financial Officer, Authorized Official as well as the e-mail addresses, program location address, phone numbers and any other contact information required in the online system.
+Information must be updated in the online system within five (5) business days of any information changes.
+All changes shall be reflected in the online system (https://MVCPA.tamu.edu).

 Grantees shall provide written notification to grantsMVCPA@txdmv.gov for any changes of bank account information, comptroller mail codes, payment routing information or other deposit related financial issues within five (5) business days.
-Failure to maintain or provide correct information could result in delayed payments or failed notification of important grant information.
+Failure to maintain or provide correct information could result in delayed payments or failed notification of important grant information, requirements and deadlines.